-If you were about to invest in Bitcoin, Ethereum or other cryptocurrencies, read this first.
+If you are thinking about investing in Bitcoin, Ethereum or any other cryptocurrencies, read this first.

 Cryptocurrencies are one of the world’s most controversial assets.